cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 ## Context

-Protobuf-based SIGN_MODE_DIRECT has been introduced in [ADR-020](./adr-020-protobuf-transaction-encoding.md) and is intended to replace SIGN_MODE_LEGACY_AMINO_JSON in most situations, such as mobile wallets and CLI keyrings.
+Protobuf-based SIGN_MODE_DIRECT was introduced in [ADR-020](./adr-020-protobuf-transaction-encoding.md) and is intended to replace SIGN_MODE_LEGACY_AMINO_JSON in most situations, such as mobile wallets and CLI keyrings.
 However, the [Ledger](https://www.ledger.com/) hardware wallet is still using SIGN_MODE_LEGACY_AMINO_JSON for displaying the sign bytes to the user.
-Hardware wallets cannot transition to SIGN_MODE_DIRECT as it is binary-based and thus not suitable for display to end-users.
+Hardware wallets cannot transition to SIGN_MODE_DIRECT as:

+- SIGN_MODE_DIRECT is binary-based and thus not suitable for display to end-users,
+- hardware cannot decode the protobuf sign bytes due to memory constraints.

 In an effort to remove Amino from the SDK, a new sign mode needs to be created for hardware devices.
 [Initial discussions](https://github.com/cosmos/cosmos-sdk/issues/6513) propose a string-based sign mode, which this ADR formally specifies.

 ## Decision

 We propose to have SIGN_MODE_TEXTUAL’s signing payload `SignDocTextual` to be an array of strings.
-Each string would correspond to one "screen" on the hardware wallet device, with no (or little, TBD) additional formatting done by the hardware wallet app itself.
+Each string corresponds to one "screen" on the hardware wallet device, with no (or little) additional formatting done by the hardware wallet itself.

 ```proto
 message SignDocTextual {